 KRCU has developed into a full service public radio station providing in-depth news and quality cultural programming to the Southeast Missouri and Southern Illinois regions.

 KRCU broadcasts 24 hours every day.
 Most of the announcers are students at Southeast Missouri State University.
 While many come from the Department of Mass Media and the Department of Music, all students are eligible to work at the station.
-In addition to the student staff, KRCU has professional staff members including a General Manager, Operations Director, Host/Producer, Broadcast Engineer, Development Director and Office Manager.
+In addition to the student staff, KRCU has professional staff members including a General Manager, Operations Director, Broadcast Engineer, Development Director and Office Manager.